 And they were harvested and tilled by the enslaved, which is commonly, and thankfully mentioned on all plantation tours these days.

 Fast forward to today, and you have the opportunity to explore ten extraordinary properties, each offering a unique glimpse into plantation life.
 But it doesn’t stop there – some of these plantations even offer cozy accommodation.
 Ranging from B&Bs, RV campgrounds, and charming cabins, you can immerse yourself in history for a truly unforgettable experience.

-I chose to visit Destrehan Plantation since it is the closest to Louis Armstrong International Airport.
-Destrehan is the oldest documented plantation house in the lower Mississippi Valley and offers guided tours by costumed historical interpreters, demonstrations by artisans, and an exhibit on the 1811 slave revolt.
+My visit was Destrehan Plantation, the closest to New Orlean’s Louis Armstrong International Airport.
+Destrehan is the oldest documented plantation house in the lower Mississippi Valley.
+Tours by costumed historical interpreters offer guided accounts, artisan demonstrations, and an exhibit on the 1811 slave revolt.